hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/MR-API-Introduction.md

 }
 ```

-As mentioned before the Combiner is able to return its current value as a chunk and resets the internal
+As mentioned before the Combiner must be able to return its current value as a chunk and resets the internal
 state by setting sum back to 0.
 Since combiners are always called from a single thread no synchronization
 or volatility of the variables is necessary.